Skip to main content

 This guide applies to Mac computers

-Deploying and enforcing a macOS version is as easy as adding Managed OS for macOS to your Library and assigning it to an Assignment Map or Classic Blueprint.
+Deploying and enforcing a macOS version is as easy as adding Managed OS for macOS to your Library and assigning it to an Assignment Map.
 To configure it, follow the steps below.

 About Managed OS for macOS